GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A fine ring with a twisting pattern engraved.
 *The ring can store a maximum of 1d4+2 charges.
 Anytime the wearer is damaged by an Acid, Cold, Electric, Fire, or Sonic attack, the ring gets a charge of that type.
 A charge may be expended as an action to fire a ray, like that of a wand, of the charge's type*.

+**Ring of Lorylean**, $50,000
+Unique.
+Neg.
+A silver ring clutching a very small blue diamond.
+**After completing a full rest while wearing the ring, the wearer has an additional hitpoint which may only be applied against magical effects (such as costs for casting spells or wounds inflicted against the wearer by magical effects).
+The wearer must complete another full rest to recover this special hitpoint*.

 **Ring of Oppressive Force**, $28,000
 Neg.
 This thick banded ring features an intricate design and an inscritption in a dead tongue.